Jayin Panesar

 Jayin Panesar (born October 10, 2003) is a British ice dancer who currently competes for Brazil with Natalia Pallu-Neves.

 With Pallu-Neves, he is the 2022 British national junior bronze medalist.
 They began representing Brazil in the 2022–23 season, becoming the first Brazilian ice dancers to ever compete in the senior level.
 He previously represented Great Britain with Pallu-Neves at the junior level, and with Emily Phillips at the novice level.

 Career

 Early career

 Panesar began skating at around age seven.
 Initially he focused on ice hockey, but he later switched to figure skating and tried ice dancing after a coach's suggestion.

 He teamed up with Emily Phillips for the 2013–14 season.
-They won their first national medal, a bronze at the 2016 British Championships in the novice level, winning the event three years later.
+They won bronze at the 2016 British Championships in the basic novice level and won the event three years later.
 They split after six seasons competing together.

 2021–22 season: Junior Grand Prix debut

 Pallu-Neves and Jayin Panesar established their new partnership in the midst of the COVID-19 pandemic and officially debuted internationally in the 2021–22 Junior Grand Prix circuit in Courchevel, France, where they finished in thirteenth place.
 They won the bronze medal at the 2022 British Junior Championships.